perseids-project/perseids_docs/INSTALL.md

 The basic format for this setting is 'key|value,key|value', an array of key value pairs where the key is the inventory file name (minus extension) and the value is the prefix for the type of CtsIdentifier this inventory manages.

-For the dev/test environment, this should be set to
+For the dev environment, this should be set to

 	SITE_CTS_INVENTORIES = 'perseids-dev|Epi'

+For the test environment, this should be set to

+	SITE_CTS_INVENTORIES = 'perseids-test|Epi'

 # setup the RPX api key